nikukyugamer/simple-ga-reporting/README.md

         - `SimpleGaReports.filtered_results`
     - Only three lines :-)
     - Note
-        - If you don't use filters, also use `SimpleGaReports.raw_results`
+        - If you don't use filters, use `SimpleGaReports.raw_results` too
         - when no filter is in configure file, `SimpleGaReports.raw_results` is the same as `SimpleGaReports.filtered_results`

 ```ruby